Synternet/syntropy-devops-integrations/ha-and-nat-mixed-1/README.md

 ```

 ## Confirm that your endpoints are working
-Navigate to syntropy UI and you should see something like this:
+Navigate to Syntropy UI and you should see something like this:
 ![](./assets/hass3-endpoints.png)

 ## Network configuration